25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Just as the winters are dark and ominous, Tromso delivers the opposite during the summer.
 And… it is AWESOME.

-Aram and I traveled to Tromso in summer months and we got to witness the midnight sun there and while nothing compares to the northern lights, the midnight sun sure does come close.
+I have traveled to Tromso in the summer months and I got to witness the midnight sun there and while nothing compares to the northern lights, the midnight sun sure does come close.

-The best place to witness the midnight sun is atop Fjellheisen, a cable car that takes you to the best view of Tromso.
+The best place to witness the midnight sun is atop Fjellheisen, the cable car that takes you to the best view of Tromso.

-There were people from Sweden and southern Norway up top popping open bottles of Champagne and I have to say- it was definitely a moment to celebrate.
+There were people from Sweden and Southern Norway up top popping open bottles of Champagne and I have to say- it was a moment to celebrate.

 30 Useful Things to Know Before You Visit Tromso, Norway : winter daylight in Tromso in December while dog-sledding